devcode1981/File-Provider-Storage/doc/howto/geo.md

 echo 3807 > webpack_port
 # Assuming your primary GDK instance lives in parallel folders:
 gdk install gitlab_repo=../gdk-ee/gitlab
-# You can cancel (Ctrl-C) seeding when it gets to that point since we will delete the data anyway
+# Cancel (Ctrl-C) seeding when it starts since we will delete the data anyway
 gdk run db

+# In another terminal window
 make geo-setup
 ```